 But one of the first calculations that I make is the market capitalization.
 The formula is the Current Price x the Number of Outstanding Shares.

 There's a lot embedded in this simple calculation.

 Micro, Small, Mid, Large or Mega Cap

-When I first started listening to financial news (not a favorite pastime but something I do occasionally), I remember hearing about small cap companies.
+When I first started listening to financial news, I heard about small cap companies.
 These were the exciting ones.
 They held great potential for growth.
 They might change the way people worked, for example, and make their shareholders wealthy.
 Conversely, they might prove that innovative ideas while intriguing rarely yield amazing results and wreck the performance of shareholders' portfolios.

 But what exactly is a small cap company?
 Or a micro cap,mid cap, large cap, or mega cap one?

 There are differing opinions on this subject, which I learned while experimenting with stock screening tools.
 Brokerage firms and industry experts hold differing views on what size constitutes small cap and whether something called mega cap even exists.
 But rather than quibble about millions of dollars, here is a general guideline for various levels of market capitalization:

 - Micro Cap: Less than $1 Billion

 - Small Cap: Between $1 Billion and $5 Billion

 - Mid Cap: Between $5 Billion and $20 Billion